yahoo/tunitas-tarwater/README.md

 # Scope

-An Open Source implementation of the DigiTrust identity plenum.
+An Open Source implementation of the DigiTrust identity plenum, in C++2a.

 # License